nefarioustim/front-end-development-best-practice/index.md

 Other browser support matrixes are available, such as [YUI Graded Browser Support](http://developer.yahoo.com/yui/articles/gbs/), the [BBC Browser Support Standards](http://www.bbc.co.uk/guidelines/futuremedia/technical/browser_support.shtml#support_table), and [jQuery Browser Compatibility](http://docs.jquery.com/Browser_compatibility).

-<h2 id="semantic-markup">Semantic Markup</h2>
+<h3 id="leverage-web-standards">Leverage web standards</h3>

+Implementing web standards is the foundation for maintainability, accessibility (both for machines _and_ people), stability, and scalability.
+Web standards are defined by the people who use them; browser makers, web developers, content providers, and other organisations.

+Creating web pages in accordance with the standards shortens site development time and makes pages easier to maintain.
+Debugging and troubleshooting become easier, because the code follows a standard.

-### Use HTML not XHTML
+#### Use HTML not XHTML

-Always use HTML served as text/html instead of XHTML.
+Always use HTML served as `text/html` instead of XHTML.
 There are many reasons to avoid serving XHTML as XML:

   * XML has draconian error-handling.
 Some browsers (like Firefox) implement this by rendering a [Yellow Screen of